Understand the Software Development Life Cycle (SDLC), a process used by the software industry to design, develop, and test high-quality software.

 5. Deploying

-Now your product is ready to be released onto the market.
-Sometimes product releases happen in stages depending on the business strategy of the client’s organization.
+Your product is now ready to be released onto the market.
+Sometimes product releases happen in stages, depending on the business strategy of the client’s organization.

-Given relative feedback, the product may then be released in full or undergo a round of changes to meet market requirements better.
+Given relative feedback, the product may then be released in whole or undergo a round of changes to better meet market requirements.

 6. Maintaining